 Protection of the environment plays a pivotal role in the overarching community vision, influencing the strategic direction of growth and development.
-While this section is specific, environmental considerations are integrated throughout all chapters of this OCP, reflecting the recognition of the complex and interconnected nature of environmental sustainability, climate change mitigation, and resource management.
+While this section is specific, environmental considerations are integrated throughout all chapters of this Official Community Plan (OCP), recognizing the complex and interconnected nature of environmental sustainability, climate change mitigation, and resource management.